-Designing a successful customer retention campaign is similar to running a marathon, since both of them require a lot of steps.
-But the reason so many companies stumble at the starting line is because they are fixated on giving discounts or rewarding transactional behaviour only.
+Bear in mind though that designing a successful customer retention campaign is similar to running a marathon: both of them require a lot of steps.
+But the reason so many companies stumble at the starting line is that they are fixated on giving discounts or rewarding transactional behavior only.
 Let me tell you a secret: brand alignment happens outside the store.
-Those who are wearing athleisure are doing it for the experience, as activewear represents self-discovery and wellness.
+Those who are wearing athleisure or fine footwear are doing it for the experience, as activewear represents self-discovery and wellness.

 You need to tap into this lifestyle and be present for customers during everyday moments.
 Being able to engage shoppers outside of the buying cycle will help you stand out from the competition and increase customer lifetime value.

-Instead of simply presenting members a run-of-the-mill point economy, create a ranking system where they can advance to the next level by engaging with your loyalty program.
+Instead of simply presenting members with an earn & burn program, create a ranking system where they can advance to the next level by engaging with your loyalty program.
 This ensures that they keep coming back time after time and remain interested in your offers.

 The key to success is making the tiers appealing and motivating.
 The loyalty experience should be about the thrill of climbing the ladder.
 The names of the tiers should reflect this sentiment, giving customers the impression that reaching the top is an important milestone.